Teen who reported friend had been stabbed near Centennial Trail being investigated

 Deputies were dispatched to a nearby apartment complex at 16621 E. Indiana Ave., court records said.
 They did not locate anyone matching the description provided by the teen.

 The release said a K-9 unit and air support also searched for the suspect.
-Other people in the area told deputies they did not see anyone with that description, documents said.
+Other people in the area told deputies they did not see anyone who fit that description, documents said.

 The 16-year-old told deputies he and his friend were shooting a pellet gun in a wooded area near the river prior to the stabbing.
 The release said the teen walked away for a minute into the trees.